 These are just some of the things you can do to stop birds from pooping on your deck, fence, and patio furniture.

-If you have a problem with birds pooping in your yard, give one or more of these methods a try and see what works best for you.
+If you have a problem with birds pooping in your yard, try one or more of these methods and see what works best for you.